EmmettMyers/Leadership-Game/README.md

 </div>
 <br/>

-<b>Real-time multiplayer game for Raikes Leadership II course to demonstrate different power types in management.
-Played by 40 students at the same time.</b>
+<b>Real-time responsive multiplayer game for Raikes Leadership II course to demonstrate different power types in management; was played by 40 students at the same time.</b>
 <p>Mainly was used as a supplemental tool, bulk of the activity was each manager explaining to their teams how to play the game in different power styles, then a discussion on how each power style affected their team's performance.</p>
 <b>Tools used:</b>
 <ul>